icarofua/siamese-two-stream/README.md

 ## Authors

-- Ícaro Oliveira de Oliveira - Universidade Tecnológica Federal do Paraná (UTFPR)
+- Ícaro Oliveira de Oliveira
-- Keiko Veronica Ono Fonseca - Universidade Tecnológica Federal do Paraná (UTFPR)
+- Keiko Veronica Ono Fonseca
-- Rodrigo Minetto - Universidade Tecnológica Federal do Paraná (UTFPR)
+- Rodrigo Minetto

-This research was conducted while the authors were at the UTFPR.
+This research was conducted while the authors were at the Universidade Tecnológica Federal do Paraná (UTFPR).
 We describe in this paper a novel Two-Stream Siamese Neural Network for vehicle re-identification.

 ![Alt text](fig1.png)